 LF1 In the event of landing failure (eg. Landing out of the planned landing zones, toppling, crash etc), actions should be taken to ensure that safety is not compromised.
-LF2 The UA design should be integrated with emergency recovery capability which should consist of: (i) A flight termination system, procedure or function that allows the UA Pilot to end the flight as soon as practicable; (ii) An emergency recovery procedure that is implemented through the GCS or UA (including automatic pre-programmed course of action to reach a pre-defined landing area); or (iii) Any combination of (i) and (ii).
-The emergency recovery capability should be functional in all phases of flights (launch, inflight, landing).
+LF2 The UA design should be integrated with emergency recovery capability which should consist of: i) A flight termination system, procedure or function that allows the UA pilot to end the flight as soon as practicable; ii) An emergency recovery procedure that is implemented through the GCS or UA (including automatic pre-programmed course of action to reach a pre-defined landing area); or iii) Any combination of (i) and (ii). flight, landing).